How to Set Up External Tools & Formats

 To upload analysis results, you should use the external-report service as described in our article on external uploads.

 While Clang-Tidy is integrated as an internal analysis tool, the Clang-Tidy binaries are generally not shipped with Teamscale.
 Our docker-image distributions contain the correct clang-tidy version, but distributions based on zip-files do not contain clang-tidy.
-Instead, you will need to install clang-tidy 15.0.7 (opens new window) on your machine.
+Instead, you will need to install clang-tidy 17.0.6 on your machine.
 More details are described here.

 While Cppcheck is integrated as an internal analysis tool, the Cppcheck binaries are generally not shipped with Teamscale.
 Our docker-image distributions contain the correct Cppcheck version, but distributions based on zip-files do not contain Cppcheck.
-Instead, you will need to install cppcheck-2.7 (opens new window) on your machine.
+Instead, you will need to install cppcheck-2.7 on your machine.

 You will need to have the python 3 on the PATH to execute the MISRA checks of Cppcheck.
 This is included in our docker-image distributions as well.